 Indigenous Law Awards are provided to candidates with an interest in issues affecting Native Americans, as demonstrated in their personal statement and/or resume.
 Preference is given to individuals who are enrolled tribal members.

-Intellectual Property Law Awards are provided to candidates who have majored in chemistry, computer science, electrial or mechanical engineering, and other majors that provide the necessary background for the pantent exam.
+Intellectual Property Law Awards are provided to candidates who have studies chemistry, computer science, electrical or mechanical engineering, and other majors that provide the necessary background for the patent exam.

 Excellence in Oral Advocacy Awards are given to incoming students who have a demonstrated record of accomplishment in an area of public speaking (e.g., successful participation in a college's moot court or debate team).